a0dotrun/cami/cami/storage/cami-lite.md

 ## 5. Co-payment:

--   **Details:** `A mandatory co-payment is applicable on each and every admissible claim amount for Cami Lite policyholders, as per the age of the insured member at the time of hospitalization.`
 -   **Co-payment Structure by Age and Hospital Type:**
     -   **Network Hospital:**
         -   `Up to 60 years:` **10%** co-payment